|West Highland Way Challenge Race|

 Torch batteries in ultra's.

 In many of the ultra's you can be running for up to 10 hours each night in darkness.
 The last thing you want to be doing is changing batteries every 2 hours.
 To combat this 'lithium' batteries are the better solution, as they last 4 times longer than alkeline and are nearly half the weight of alkeline batteries.
-Packs of 4, 'AA' or 'AAA' can be can be purchased from many main stores, or Maplins sell them for £6.99 a pack.
+Packs of 4, 'AA' or 'AAA' can be can be purchased from many main stores or the internet.
 If the batteries are carried on the head element of the torch then the extra lightness makes the headtoch more comfortable.
 There is nothing worse than stopping and changing batteries constantly especially if running in a group.
-Also, lithium batteries are not susceptible to the cold like other batteries.
+Also, lithium batteries are not susceptible to the cold like alkaline batteries.